Injectivity for algebras and categories with quantum symmetry

 Here, a \emph{faithful representation} means a *-algebra morphism $A \to \cB(H)$ where the associated functor of module categories $\cM_A \to \cM_{\cB(H)}$ is faithful, or equivalently, the corresponding natural transformation $A(U) \to \cB(H)(U)$ is given by injective maps.

-\begin{remark} When $\cC$ is $\Rep(G)$ for a compact quantum group $G$, the category $\Hilb(\Rep(G))$ is can be identified with the category of all unitary representations of $G$.
-Then the above theorem reduces to the fact that any $G$-C$^*$-algebra can be equivariantly embedded into one of the form $\cR(\cB(H))$ for some infinite dimensional unitary representation $(H, U)$ of $G$. \end{remark}
+\begin{remark} When $\cC$ is $\Rep(G)$ for some compact quantum group $G$, the above theorem reduces to the fact that any $G$-C$^*$-algebra can be equivariantly embedded into one of the form $\cR(\cB(H))$ for some infinite dimensional unitary representation $(H, U)$ of $G$. \end{remark}

 Recall that if $A$ and $B$ are C$^*$-algebra objects in $\Vect(\cC)$, then the spaces $A(X\bar{X})$ and $B(X \bar{X})$ are C$^*$-algebras for all $X \in \cC$.